nickworkvfi/Gitbook-ADK/group___d_e_f___i_n_p_u_t___t_e_r_m.md

 ---
-title: Terminal data: Which data is valid
+title: Terminal data- Which data is valid
 summary: Contents of the EMV_CTLS_TERMDATA_STRUCT::Info_Included_Data.

 ---